Home CountryAustralia Top 19 Tech Companies and Startups in Australia

 Afterpay allows its users to buy products but pay for them later.

-No interest is attached to the repayment, but if the user fails to pay within 2 weeks, then late fees will be accrued.
+No interest is charged on the repayment, but late fees will accrue if the user fails to pay within 2 weeks.

-Afterpay was founded by Anthony Eisen and Nick Molnar in 2014 and is operating not only in Australia but in the US, UK, Canada, and New Zealand.
-As of early 2020, this company has recorded 3.6 million users in the US, 3.1 million in New Zealand and Australia, and 600,000 users in the UK.
-(Source: Wikipedia).
+Afterpay was founded by Anthony Eisen and Nick Molnar in 2014 and operates in Australia, the US, the UK, Canada, and New Zealand.

-Afterpay announced in August 2021 that it has concluded plans for Square Inc. to acquire it for the sum of $29 billion USD.
-This arrangement will take effect from March 2022.
-(Source: CNBC)
+Afterpay announced in August 2021 that it had concluded plans for Square Inc. to acquire it for $29 billion.
+This arrangement took effect in February 2022.
+(Source: PYMNTS)

 Atlassian